Ross74U/neovim-config/README.md

-# My Neovim configs, with telescope, nvimtree, and custom buffer handling
+### My Neovim configs, with telescope, nvimtree, and custom hotbuffer handling